BP Crucis: Variability

 The system shows both optical and x-ray variability.
 Although no eclipses are observed, the x-ray luminosity varies during the orbit with large x-ray flares being observed during periastron passages.
 The system is an optical variable showing brightness changes of up to 0.08 magnitudes at visible wavelengths.
 These have been attributed to ellipsoidal variations as the hypergiant rotates and to α Cygni variability.
 There is an intrinsic pseudo-period of 11.9 days as well as small variations corresponding to the orbital period.
 That X-ray emission comes not from the neutron star itself, but rather represent a radiation re-emitted by optically thick accretion shell.

 Properties

-BP Crucis is around 43 times as massive as the Sun, it is also one of the most luminous stars known in the Galaxy, with an estimated bolometric luminosity of around 470,000 times that of the Sun and a radius 70 times that of the Sun.
+BP Crucis is around 43 times as massive as the Sun, and has an estimated bolometric luminosity of around 676,000 times that of the Sun and a radius times that of the Sun.